npm-wharf/mcgonagall/README.md

  * ram limits: `ram > [requirement] < [limit]`
  * storage provisioned: `storage = [mount] + [increase], ...`

-As with the service specifications, RAM is expressed in `Mi` or `Gi` units and CPU limits are either fractional CPU cores or as a percentage using a `%` postfix.
+As with the resource specifications, RAM is expressed in `Mi` or `Gi` units and CPU limits are either fractional CPU cores or as a percentage using a `%` postfix.

 When specifying increases to provisioned storage for stateful services, be sure to match based on the mount name.
 Multiple mounts can be increased using a `,` to delimit the list.